Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 - Commercial online Motion Capture Rig/Animate tool with Motion request option www.mixamo.com.

-Looking for more information about the tool?
+Looking for more info about the tool?
 Find it in User Manual.

 The free trial version can be downloaded above and is limited to 50 animation frames.